duplocloud/docs/aws-user-guide/aws-faq.md

 ## General FAQs

+### What is AWS?

+AWS, or Amazon Web Services, is a comprehensive cloud computing platform provided by Amazon.
+It offers a broad array of services including computing power, storage options, and networking capabilities, enabling businesses to scale and grow by leveraging cloud technology without the need for physical hardware.

 ### AWS Copilot seems to be a low-code, developer-friendly tool that uses existing AWS tools for monitoring.
 Can AWS Copilot be used with/instead of DuploCloud?

-AWS Copilot is used only for ECS cluster management, which is just a small subset of overall Cloud operations.
-In the chart below, you can see that DuploCloud includes container management in addition to multiple other functions.
-You can still use Copilot with DuploCloud for ECS management.
-Other clients have used tools like Harness or Helm with DuploCloud for Kubernetes management.
+AWS Copilot is specifically designed for ECS cluster management, representing just a fraction of the broader cloud operations landscape.
+DuploCloud encompasses container management among a suite of other functionalities, allowing for the use of Copilot for ECS management within its ecosystem.
+Additionally, DuploCloud users have integrated other tools like Harness or Helm for Kubernetes management, showcasing the platform's versatility.

 <div align="left">